-Further to our recent discussions please find attached the results of our assessments of flooding under Existing Conditions and under the updated Masterplan for the urban renewal of Shepherds Bay.
+Further to our recent discussions please find attached the results of our assessment of flooding under "Existing Conditions" to inform the preparation of a Concept proposal and Stage One Development Major Application for the urban renewal of Shepherds Bay.

 1. BACKGROUND